nh-server/switch-guide/docs/extras/updating.md

     - The latest release of <a href="https://github.com/suchmememanyskill/TegraExplorer/releases" target="_blank">TegraExplorer</a>
     - The latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a>

-### Preparing your SD card
+### Preparing your microSD card

 1. Insert your microSD card into your computer.
-2. Download `TegraExplorer.bin` and place it somewhere on your PC (A good idea is to put it where you keep all your switch payloads like Hekate).
+2. Download `TegraExplorer.bin` and place it somewhere on your PC (A good idea is to put it where you keep all your Switch payloads like Hekate).
-3. Update Atmosphere and Hekate by using the above guides.
+3. Update Atmosphère and Hekate by using the above guides.
 4. If you haven't already, update the sysMMC to the latest firmware.

 ### Dumping your sysMMC firmware